01Social Security Quick Calculator

 This type of calculation can work well if you are single, but if you are married looking at this type of calculator will not show you the additional impact that spousal benefits or survivor benefits may have on your family.
 And if you were married for over ten years, keep in mind you may be eligible for ex-spousal benefits.

 The Social Security Office's detailed calculator is a program that you can download and run on your own computer to run scenarios that will show you if working longer will increase your Social Security benefit.

 You will need a copy of your most recent Social Security statement as you must input your complete earnings history.
-This calculator makes is easy to see all the underlying steps that occur in calculating your final Social Security benefit amount.
+This calculator makes it easy to see all the underlying steps that occur in calculating your final Social Security benefit amount.

 It does not, however, show you how to take advantage of joint claiming strategies for married couples.
-Many couples make a big mistake of looking at their benefit election as if they were single - by doing so they don't factor in the effects of spousal and survivor benefits - and they often make a choice about their benefits that ends up being not-so-beneficial to their family.
+Many couples make a big mistake of looking at their benefit election as if they were single - by doing so they don't factor in the effects of spousal and survivor benefits - and they often make a choice about their benefits that end up being not-so-beneficial to their family.

 3 Free Social Security (SSA) Online Benefit Calculators

 The official Social Security website provides three free calculators you can use to help you estimate your future retirement benefits.
 The calculators are useful, but they do not provide guidance or tools that can help you decide when to claim your benefits.